Joe Screen: Career

 After being released by Belle Vue following the 2008 season, Screen joined Elite League champions the Poole Pirates on loan for 2009, after losing 27 lbs in response to concerns over his weight.
 Despite improving his average over the season he was not retained by Poole.
 After failing to get an Elite League offer he agreed a two-year deal with Premier League Glasgow Tigers, but an appeal against his converted 12-point greensheet average was turned down, almost forcing him to retire.
 He was given a lifeline with a short-term deal with Wolverhampton Wolves for 2010, until Adam Skornicki returned from injury.
 His spell with Wolves saw his average drop sufficiently to fit into the Glasgow Tigers team, which he joined in May 2010, signing as a club asset for 2011, when he captained Glasgow to win both the Premier League Championship and the Premier League Pairs (alongside James Grieves).
 He also rode for Birmingham Brummies in the Elite League in 2011 and 2012 in a doubling-up capacity.
 In 2013 he rode for Coventry Bees in the Elite League as cover for the injured Adam Roynon, but after getting injured himself, his tenure there was short-lived.

-Screen was the 1993 World Under-21 Champion.
-He made his debut for England in 1991 but did not ride for the renamed Great Britain team until 2002.
-Screen has twice been British Champion, in 1996 and 2004.
-He rode in the Speedway Grand Prix series between 1996 until 2001 (when he had to withdraw after breaking his thigh) and as a wild card in the British Grand Prix in 2002, appearing in 21 Grands Prix and scoring a total of 159 points.
+Screen rode in the Polish leagues from 1992 to 2007 for various clubs in the Team Speedway Polish Championship.
+His most successful spell was with Włókniarz Częstochowa and was part of the team that won the league title during the 1996 Polish speedway season.

 Screen has also been involved in coaching young speedway riders and ran an academy at Buxton.

+Screen also competed in grasstrack and longtrack motorcycle racing.
 His grasstrack career included winning both the British 350cc Championship and the British 350cc Best Pairs in 1989, reaching the World Longtrack Final in 1993 and 1994, and British Masters Championship wins in 1992 and 1995.